Josh Cullen (footballer, born 1996): Anderlecht

 On 5 October 2020, Cullen joined Belgian First Division A side Anderlecht on a permanent deal until 30 June 2023, after fifteen years at West Ham.
 He sent an emotional farewell message to West Ham fans on 12 October 2020 thanking them for their support and citing Mark Noble as one of his heroes.
 Upon joining Anderlecht, Sporting director Peter Verbeken described Cullen as "a true team player known for his winning mentality."
 On 22 January 2021, Cullen captained Anderlecht for the first time in a 0–0 draw against Waasland-Beveren, in just his 13th appearance for the club.

 Burnley

 On 12 July 2022, Burnley signed Cullen on a three-year contract, for an undisclosed fee.
 He made his Burnley debut on 29 July 2022 in a 1–0 away win against Huddersfield Town.
 His debut performance was described by the BBC as "superb".
 Cullen captained the team for the first time on 25 February 2023 against Huddersfield Town.
 He scored his first goal for The Clarets on 30 December 2022 in Burnley's 0–1 win against Stoke City F.C. at bet365 Stadium.

+Cullen suffered an anterior cruciate ligament injury to his right knee at Turf Moor on 27 December 2025, necessitating surgery, in a 0–0 draw against Everton.